 Those are, in simple terms, the inner workings of the Bitcoin transaction confirmation mechanism.
 Hopefully, the information here will allow you to understand what happens with unconfirmed Bitcoin transactions and how to push your transactions through.
 It should also allow you to understand how to prioritize your transactions to save on transaction fees.
 Think about the following technique, based on the information above:

-- If you have are buying something, sending your coins to an exchange or doing anything else that is time sensitive and depends on exchange rates, you should hike the fees.
+- If you are buying something, sending your bitcoin to someone else, to an exchange or anything else that is time sensitive and depends on exchange rates, you should hike the fees.

 - Transactions that you are sending to addresses where you hold your coins for long term savings, you can lower the fees.